Lightningxyz/Virtual-Assistant/README.md

 - Create and export a todo list
 - Ask for time in any city via offline coordinates

+It does have a few bugs due to problems with the pyttsx3 module and newer versions of python.
 ### Setup

 1. Clone the repo